Cannabis (Marijuana) Withdrawal

 The symptoms typically are not of sufficient severity to require medical attention, but medication or behavioral strategies may help alleviate symptoms and improve prognosis in those trying to quit using cannabis.

 The amount, duration, and frequency of cannabis smoking that is required to produce an associated withdrawal disorder during a quit attempt are unknown.
-Most symptoms have their onset within the first 24–72 hours of cessation, peaking within the first week, and lasting approximately 1–2 weeks.
+Most symptoms develop within the first 24–72 hours of cessation, peaking within the first week, and lasting approximately 1–2 weeks.
 Sleep difficulties may last more than 30 days.

 Cannabis withdrawal has been documented among adolescents and adults.
 Withdrawal tends to be more common and severe among adults, most likely related to the more persistent and greater frequency and quantity of use among adults.